sygoh0909/ResumeAnalyzer/README.md

 - If you host your own workflow, you can run it locally or deploy n8n to a platform like Render/Railway.

-- Don’t forget to set credentials inside n8n (e.g., Google Palm/Gemini API).
+- Don’t forget to set credentials inside n8n (e.g. Gemini API).

 ## 📌 Tech Stack & References